dmnichols/sc_hs/README.md

 # sc_hs

-Data analysis project investigating the impact of COVID-19 on South Carolina high school seniors.
+Housed here is a data analysis project investigating the impact COVID-19 had on high school students in South Carolina.

+Housed here is all of the raw .csv data I sourced from the South Carolina Department of Education.